Healthdirect Free Australian health advice you can count on.

 • All DMARDs are prescription medicines and are usually prescribed by specialist doctors.

-What are disease modifying antirheumatic drugs (DMARDs)?
+What are disease modifying antirheumatic medicines (DMARDs)?

 How do DMARDs work?

 All DMARDs are prescription medicines and are usually prescribed by a specialist doctor, such as your rheumatologist.
-They come in different forms including:
+They come in different forms, including:

 • tablets

-There are 3 main classes of DMARDS:
+There are 3 main types of DMARDs:

-• how long you have had RA
+• how long you have had arthritis

-• what treatments you have tried already
+• what treatments you have already tried

 • how severe your condition is

-• if you have other medical conditions
+• whether you have other health conditions

 LOOKING FOR A MEDICINE? — To search by brand name or active ingredient, use the Medicines information search feature.